nautilus-cyberneering/.github/profile/README.md

 ### Current Stepping Stone Projects:

-With everything we do we attempt to creat value from the start.
+With everything we do we attempt to create value from the start.
 In this case we are helping a collaborating company in solving one of their needs, and at the same time we are learning about one of the key components that we will require to realize our vision.

 1. The Creation of a Simple Media Management System through GitHub Repositories - [read more](https://github.com/Nautilus-Cyberneering/chinese-ideographs/blob/main/README.md)